gjdenhertog/gjdenhertog/STYLE.md

 ### Tooling

 Tools have costs.
 A small standardized toolbox is simpler to operate than an array of specialized instruments each with a dedicated manual.
 My primary tool is Rust.
 It may not be the best for everything, but it's good enough for most things.
 Tools created in Rust makes them cross-platform and portable with type safetey included.

+### Developer's Journal

+A developer's journal is a powerful tool for organizing thoughts, reducing ambiguity, and fostering growth.
+By documenting goals, challenges, and solutions before, during, and after coding sessions, developers can focus more effectively, avoid distractions, and learn from their experiences.
+The journal serves as a private space to articulate problems, track progress, and reflect on successes and struggles, ultimately promoting mindfulness and better decision-making.
+Regular journaling also aids in retrospectives, performance reviews, and sharing insights with the team, making it a valuable habit for personal and professional development.
+Read all about it [here](https://stackoverflow.blog/2024/12/24/you-should-keep-a-developer-s-journal/).